 Beyond the listed events below, we also encourage and help host informal events, like coffee breaks, to encourage researchers from across disciplines to gather and share ideas.
-Interested in organizing an event?
+Interested in organizing an event, have questions or ideas?
 Contact us at email@example.com.

 MPC Research Mixers bring together faculty, research staff, and graduate students from across the University to develop research projects in each of MPC's five Primary Research Areas.
 These mixers are intended to facilitate the building of new research teams, the development of new research projects, and the discovery of new data.